 - You got started and then got frustrated, and weren’t able to talk yourself into persisting with the project.

-Having an activity partner nearby can help with all of these situations.
+Having an activity partner or body double nearby can help with all of these situations.

 What Is An Activity Partner?